Goldsmith Street: Stirling Prize 2019

 Goldsmith Street is a major social housing development consisting of over 100 energy-efficient homes.
-Its origins date back to 2008 when an international RIBA competition was held by Norwich City Council.
-The contract was won by architects Riches Hawley Mikhail and central to their brief was that the scheme would achieve the stringent Passivhaus Certification.
+Its origins date back to 2008 when a RIBA competition was held by Norwich City Council.
+The contract was won by architects Mikhail Riches and Cathy Hawley and central to their brief was that the scheme would achieve the stringent Passivhaus Certification.
 Following the financial crash, proposals were put on hold for a number of years, but in 2019 the project was finally completed.

 Part of this project's success was in the choice of high quality companies to carry out each stage of the development.
-R G Carter requested Adrian James Acoustics to undertake pre-completion sound testing and we drew on our considerable experience to ensure high standards were maintained.
+The architects requested Adrian James Acoustics undertake the detailed acoustic design and we drew on our considerable experience to ensure high standards were maintained.

 Goldsmith Street is a ground-breaking project which could act as an inspiration for future social housing developments.
 As the Guardian architecture columnist Oliver Wainwright commented: "I have seen the future and it's Norwich".